ChrisShep98/neovim-config/README.md

 ce - change until the end of the word\
 c$ - change rest of line after cursor\
 r - replace the character with something else
+C - removes everything to the right of your cursor and puts you in insert mode

 Substitute command:\
 Type `:s/old/new/g` to substitute "new" for "old".